 Parents want their children to have healthy, attractive smiles to last a lifetime.
 One way to achieve this goal is to bring children to visit the orthodontist for the first time at a young age.
-This helps Dr. Baharak at Smiles For Life Orthodontics in Park Slope ensure that your children are on track for the best orthodontic care possible.
+This helps Dr. Fooladi at Smiles 4 Life Orthodontics in Park Slope ensure that your children are on track for the best orthodontic care possible.
 Here are some common questions and answers about early orthodontic treatment, also called early intervention.

 What age should a child first visit the orthodontist?

 Age 7 is the magic number recommended by the American Association of Orthodontists for children to have their first orthodontic screening.
 This way the child can be evaluated to see if orthodontic treatment is expected and the ideal time for the child to begin treatment.
 At this age, full treatment such as braces may not be advised yet, but you’ll get an idea of what to expect and when.

 Why early intervention?

 Early intervention helps ensure the best long-term results of orthodontic treatment at the least time and cost.
 Teeth that haven’t yet erupted may be guided into better positions, and space can be preserved for those teeth to come in.
 Jaw growth can also be guided with early orthodontic treatment, and the child’s bite may be predicted.
 Some additional benefits of early intervention are regulating the width of the upper and lower dental arches, avoiding future permanent tooth extractions, correcting thumb sucking, reducing the risk for impacted permanent teeth, or avoiding abnormal speech or swallowing issues.